Why SOPs Matter for Growing Businesses

 1. They reduce inconsistency

-When tasks are completed differently every time, service quality can suffer.
-SOPs create a more consistent operational standard.
+When tasks are handled differently every time, quality can slip.
+SOPs create a clearer standard for how work should be done.

 2. They improve efficiency